melles1991/usecuewebsite/_posts/2017-07-19-why-you-should-upgrade-your-website-to-ssl.md

 ![](/uploads/versions/secure2---x----565-116x---.png)

 **So… you want SSL?**
 <br>If you are a client of Usecue BV, than you are in luck!
 We will give you a free upgrade on your current billing period.
 After that you will only pay 60 euro per year extra for SSL on our already very low hosting prices.
 Just send an email to finance@usecue.com and with the code INEEDSSL and tell us which website you want to upgrade to SSL.
-Note that new clients can also use this offer.
-They will not pay extra for SSL in their first period.